top of page

 2c.
 Financial Considerations when Buying or Selling an Agency

-Speaker: Amy Knight, CPA, Knight CPA Group
+Speaker: Amy Knight, CPA, Knight Home Care Financial

 Session Description: Mergers & Acquisitions have been in full swing for a while now and many agencies are expanding by acquisition.
 This session will review the financial considerations involved when an agency is bought or sold.
 We'll discuss the difference between a Stock Purchase and an Asset Purchase as well as what information should be available and presentable for any potential acquisition - both from the seller's perspective and the buyers'.
 For those not looking to sell soon, we'll also discuss steps you can take now to increase your potential sales price and attractiveness to buyers down the line.
 Even if you never sell, being prepared to do so sets you up as a successful agency.